active-group/reacl/README.md

 - `reacl.core` with Reacl's core programming model
 - `reacl.dom` for conveniently constructing virtual DOM nodes in ClojureScript
-- `reacl.lens` for access into the application state with lenses

-The `reacl.dom` and `reacl.lens` namespaces can be used independently.
+The `reacl.dom` namespace can be used independently.
 While `reacl.core` depends on `reacl.dom`, it could also be used directly with React's virtual-DOM API or other DOM binding.
-The `reacl.lens` namespace contains a completely independent, fairly generic implementation of lenses.

 ## Example